alvezandreluiz/cod3r-crud-nextjs/README.md

-This is a CRUD [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and with the database in the cloud.
+This is a CRUD [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and with database in the cloud.

 :point_right:[**Visit the project website**](https://cod3r-crud-nextjs-6y3p757yx-alvezandreluiz.vercel.app/)